rob-myers/rob-myers.github.io/docs/plan.md

   - can change speed via +/- (playback rate)
   - toggle for `pointer-events: none`

+- 🚧 start blog rewrite in terms of The Last Redoubt
+- 🚧 clarify what needs to change

+- geomorphs have meta points e.g. beds, chairs, spawn, wait, toilet, ...
+- NPCs can connect to meta points
+- PanZoom has blue blob indicating touches

 - bug: npc sometimes vanishes at src/dst when clicked
 - bug: sometimes turns slowly while moving
-- PanZoom has blue blob indicating touches

-- start blog rewrite in terms of The Last Redoubt
-- clarify what needs to change

-- geomorphs have meta points e.g. beds, chairs, spawn, wait, toilet, ...
-- NPCs can connect to meta points
 - bug: mobile: while drag DraggableNode can pan-zoom
   - e.g. PanZoom provides context, so we can temp disable it

 - offscreen tabs get disabled + rendered after 5 secs
   - Tabs don't load until scroll into view